 - Facilitates the process of change (constructive development).

-Restorative Thinking: A Restorative Justice Intervention Programme for Working with Offenders provides facilitators with a framework and resources for delivering Restorative Justice and developing restorative practice key life skills with offenders and ex-offenders.
+Restorative Thinking: A Restorative Intervention Programme for Working with Offenders provides facilitators with a framework and resources for delivering Restorative Justice and developing restorative practice key life skills with offenders and ex-offenders.
 This programme is evidence based (delivered in prison and probation settings since 2012) and has been evaluated by Dr. Elizabeth A. Bates at the Department of Health and Social Care at the University of Cumbria as part of a HMPPS funded restorative practice pilot with Approved Premises; download the full report here.

 Delivered with groups or individuals, the programme is flexible enough to meet the needs of different populations and complies with the Prisoner Learning Alliance’s recommendation for prison education in the UK.
 The programme has been mapped (in prisons) across OLASS 4 contract specifications in terms of ‘real world’ embedded learning and improving literacy and employability skills, which means training and delivery can either be incorporated into OLASS delivery or be delivered as a standalone offending behaviour intervention.

 When either the victim or offender does not wish to take part in a restorative conference, the programme works as a line of communication (mediation) between the offender and victim.
 This can go some way to bringing closure to the victim and/or offender and in some cases can lead to both parties wishing to go forward to meet through a restorative conference.

 The programme also equips participants with the skills, knowledge and understanding to adopt restorative practice to manage their own daily challenges and conflicts; it supports the development of healthy/healthier relationships.

 Drawing on Solution Focused Therapy, Cognitive Behavioural Therapy, Dialectical Behaviour Therapy and Developmental Psychology, the programme encourages participants to identify current successes and to build on these to change attitudes and work towards positive future outcomes.

 We have also developed an intervention programme for working with young offenders in collaboration with Odd Arts and through our partnership with IARS (http://www.rj4all.info/project-updates) as part of the European Union’s ‘Restorative Justice in Europe’ project.
 Please visit our Youth Justice page for more information.